 The first step to getting started in the Surgical Technology program is to read the Surgical Technology Registration Packet.
-The packet contains an admission checklist that you will need to follow in order to be eligible for admission.
+The packet contains a registration checklist that you will need to follow in order to register.

 Academic and Career Pathways give you a roadmap to achieving your career goals.
 Follow a pathway based on your degree that outlines which classes you need to take and when so you graduate on time or move on to the next phase in your career.

 - Correlate the knowledge of anatomy, physiology, pathophysiology, and microbiology to their role as a Surgical Technologist.

 - Demonstrate a safe and professional level of practice and knowledge in their role as a Surgical Technologist.

 - Acquire an understanding of the ethical, legal, moral, and medical values related to the patient and the surgical team during the perioperative experience.

 - Correlate the elements, action, and use of medications and anesthetic agents used during the perioperative experience

 - Implement safe practice techniques in regards to perioperative routines, patient transportation, positioning, and emergency procedures.

 - Integrate principles of surgical asepsis as part of the perioperative experience.

 - Accurately apply knowledge and skills of a professional Surgical Technologist to address the biopsychosocial needs of the surgical patient.